Skip to contents

 scale_fixed_intercept

-Optional log residual standard-deviation intercepts for multilevel generators.
+Optional log residual standard-deviation intercepts.

 residual_cor

 Residual correlation matrix used with scale_fixed_intercept.
+Defaults to an identity correlation matrix.

 compositional